Agoric/documentation/main/javascript-modifications/lockdown.md

 is relevant.
 With the `'verbose'` setting, the console shows the full raw stack information for each level of the deep stacks.

+**tyg todo: I'm not finding a good definition for what the "concise" value does.
+In the sample code, the comment is "Preserve important deep stack info".
+Does this mean it should be something like "The 'concise' value causes stack traces to only show the most important distributed computation related values/information.
+[And what sort of things is that?]."?**

 Either `stackFiltering` setting is safe.
 Stack information will or will not be available from error objects according to the `errorTaming` option and the platform error behavior.